 A. Augustana University IRB policy requires the following written reports from investigators conducting IRB-approved research:

-- 1. annual progress reports (only required from projects approved after full board review, with the exception of FDA regulated research), - 2. requests for approval of change in protocol or consent form, - 3. reports of injury or unanticipated problems, and - 4. project completion reports.
+- 1. annual progress reports, - 2. requests for approval of change in protocol or consent form, - 3. reports of injury or unanticipated problems, and - 4. project completion reports.

 Table A. Exempt Categories

 (Refer to Section V.A.)